chachatomari/cpuminer-gr-avx2/README.md

 As such, this miner will just trace the updates from the parent branch, trying to integrate any modification needed to push decentralization.
 Changes are meant to be well documented so that they can be easily audited against the original source base.

+**Notice:** at the moment there are no binaries made available yet as packages.
+They are coming soon.

 ----------------